mui/mui-x/scripts/README.md

 After documentation is deployed, publish a new release on [GitHub releases page](https://github.com/mui/mui-x/releases)

 Create a new release on the newly published tag, then copy/paste the new changes in the changelog while removing the "version" and "date" sections.
-Eg: the first line of the release should be something in the lines of `We'd like to offer a big thanks to...`
+If in doubt, check the previous release notes.

 ### Announce